Toronto-Robotics-club/Gazebo_caster_sample/README.md

   y: 0.0
   z: 0.0"

-NOTE: to see rotation enter values in angular.z and to see motion enter values in linear.x
+NOTE: to see rotation enter values in angular.z and to see linear motion enter values in linear.x

 Viewing URDF
 ============